Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Functionally justified for transporting children is:

-Antenatal risk factors for neonatal asphyxia.
+Antenatal risk factors for the development of newborn asphyxia.

 1. Diabetes mellitus